-In preparing the financial statements, management is responsible for assessing the Entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Entity or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing DUC's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate DUC or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Entity's financial reporting process.
+Those charged with governance are responsible for overseeing DUC's financial reporting process.